The frenetic activity of the

 Only sometimes the curtain of the pupils

-soundlessly slides up ─ then an image enters,
+soundlessly slides up ─ then an image

 slides through the limbs’ taut stillness